google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-diagnosis.markdown

 key-takeaways:
   too-much-memory:
     - Quickly see if a page is consuming too much memory by monitoring memory columns in the Chrome Task Manager.
-    - Determine if memory usage is growing using the memory view in the [Chrome DevTools Timeline](https://web-central.appspot.com/web/tools/profile-performance/evaluate-performance/timeline-tool).
+    - Determine if memory usage is growing using the memory view in the <a href="/web/tools/profile-performance/evaluate-performance/timeline-tool">Chrome DevTools Timeline</a>.
     - Identify detached nodes still retaining memory using the Chrome DevTools heap profiler.
     - Watch out for frequent garbage collection and garbage collection pauses.
 Both frequent garbage collection and garbage collection pauses can impact performance.
 remember:
-  tbd:
-    - tbd.
+  memory-terminology:
+    - New to memory management?
+Get started with the basics in <a href="/web/tools/profile-performance/memory-problems/memory-101">Memory Terminology</a>.
 ---
 {% wrap content %}

 A memory leak is a gradual loss of available computer memory.
 It occurs when a program repeatedly fails to return memory it has obtained for temporary use.
-When you think you have a memory leak, follow these investigative steps to find out more:
+When you think you have a memory leak, follow the investigative steps outlined in the table of contents.

-* Check if page uses too much memory.
-* Discover objects not being cleaned up by garbage collection.
-* Narrow down causes of the memory leak.
-* Determine if garbage collection is happening too frequently.

 {% include modules/toc.liquid %}